Remote Data in Blazor DataGrid

 Configuring HttpClient

-The SfDataManager uses an HttpClient instance to make HTTP requests to data services.
-When initializing, SfDataManager checks if an HttpClient is already registered in the service container.
-If found, it uses the registered instance; otherwise, it creates and adds its own HttpClient to the service container for server requests.
+The SfDataManager uses an HttpClient instance to perform HTTP requests to remote services.
+During initialization, SfDataManager checks for a registered HttpClient in the dependency injection container.
+If available, it uses the registered instance; otherwise, it creates and registers its own.

-To troubleshoot HTTP requests and responses, you can use a custom HTTP message handler.
-For details on registering a custom handler, see the ASP.NET Core documentation.
+For details on registering a custom handler, see the Microsoft ASP.NET Core documentation.

 Authorization and Authentication

-Inject the configured HttpClient into your page and set the access token in the default request headers.
-For example:
+HttpClientand set the access token in the default request headers:```csharp

 protected override async Task OnInitializedAsync()